 Label Description ARP/RARP Specify the available ARP/RARP opcode (OP) flag for this ACE.
-Any : No ARP/RARP OP flag is specified.
+Any: No ARP/RARP OP flag is specified.
 (OP is "don't-care".)
-ARP : Frame must have ARP/RARP opcode set to ARP.
+ARP: Frame must have ARP/RARP opcode set to ARP.
 RARP : Frame must have ARP/RARP opcode set to RARP.
-Other : Frame has unknown ARP/RARP Opcode flag.
-Request/Reply Specify the available ARP/RARP opcode (OP) flag for this ACE.
-Any : No ARP/RARP OP flag is specified.
+Other: Frame has unknown ARP/RARP Opcode flag.
+Specify the available ARP/RARP opcode (OP) flag for this ACE.
+Request/Reply Any: No ARP/RARP OP flag is specified.
 (OP is "don't-care".)
-Request : Frame must have ARP Request or RARP Request OP flag set.
-Reply : Frame must have ARP Reply or RARP Reply OP flag.
-Sender IP Filter Specify the sender IP filter for this ACE.
-Any : No sender IP filter is specified.
+Requestricity Request: Frame must have ARP Request or RARP Request OP flag set.
+Reply: Frame must have ARP Reply or RARP Reply OP flag.
+Specify the sender IP filter for this ACE.
+Any: No sender IP filter is specified.
 (Sender IP filter is "don't-care".)
-Host : Sender IP filter is set to Host.
+Sender IP Filter Host: Sender IP filter is set to Host.
 Specify the sender IP address in the SIP Address field that appears.
-Network : Sender IP filter is set to Network.
+Network: Sender IP filter is set to Network.
 Specify the sender IP address and sender IP mask in the SIP Address and SIP Mask fields that appear.
 Sender IP Address When "Host" or "Network" is selected for the sender IP filter, you can enter a specific sender IP address in dotted decimal notation.
 Sender IP Mask When "Network" is selected for the sender IP filter, you can enter a specific sender IP mask in dotted decimal notation.
-Target IP Filter Specify the target IP filter for this specific ACE.
-Any : No target IP filter is specified.
+Specify the target IP filter for this specific ACE.
+Any: No target IP filter is specified.
 (Target IP filter is "don't-care".)
-Host : Target IP filter is set to Host.
+Target IP Filter Host: Target IP filter is set to Host.
 Specify the target IP address in the Target IP Address field that appears.
 Network: Target IP filter is set to Network.
 Specify the target IP address and target IP mask in the Target IP Address and Target IP Mask fields that appear.
-Target IP Address When "Host" or "Network" is selected for the target IP filter, you can enter a specific target IP address in dotted decimal notation.
-Target IP Mask When "Network" is selected for the target IP filter, you can enter a specific target IP mask in dotted decimal notation.
-ARP SMAC Match Specify whether frames can hit the action according to their sender hardware
+When "Host" or "Network" is selected for the target IP filter, you can enter a specific Target IP Address target IP address in dotted decimal notation.
+When "Network" is selected for the target IP filter, you can enter a specific target IP Target IP Mask mask in dotted decimal notation.
+ARP SMAC Match Specify whether frames can hit the action according to their sender hardware AINT SIVIAG IVIALCII Topeony whether frames can fill the action according to their sender hardware